openpesa/node-pesa/README.md

 # Pesa SDK for Nodejs

-The **Pesa SDK for Node.js** makes it easy for developers to access [OpenAPI](https://openapiportal.m-pesa.com/) in their Javascript code, and build robust applications and software using services like Customber 2 Bussiness, Query etc.
+The **Pesa SDK for Node.js** makes it easy for developers to access [OpenAPI](https://openapiportal.m-pesa.com/) in their Javascript code, and build robust applications and software using services like Customer 2 Bussiness, Query, etc.

 ## Documentation